bocchino/AppleCore/README.md

 Notice also that the compiler and the assembler both require options indicating where to find included files.
-Those options are specified in the file ${APPLECORE}/HelloWorld/Makefile.
+Those options are specified in the file ${APPLECORE}/Examples/HelloWorld/Makefile.
 See sections 8 and 9 below for more information about these options.

 7\.
 Running AppleCore Programs
 ------------------------------

 To run a compiled AppleCore program, start up Virtual ][ and boot DOS 3.3.
-Drag the output directory into one of the emulator's virutal disk drives and use the directory as a normal DOS 3.3 disk.
+Drag the output directory into one of the emulator's virtual disk drives and use the directory as a normal DOS 3.3 disk.

 For example, to run the "hello world" program, drag